cferdinandi/gmt-edd-wp-rest-api/README.md

 # GMT EDD WP Rest API
-Add WP Rest API hooks into Easy Digital Downloads to get products and subscription data.
+Add WP Rest API hooks into Easy Digital Downloads to get product data.

 ## How to use it